lilyzhouZYJ/make_more_austen/README.md

 4. **Linear Layer**: Maps embeddings to next-word probabilities
 5. **Training**: Uses gradient descent to learn optimal embeddings and weights
 6. **Text Generation**: Uses trained neural network to predict next words

+### MLP Model

+The MLP model is a more sophisticated word-level language model:

+1. **Text Preprocessing**: Same as other models, with special handling for context padding
+2. **Vocabulary Building**: Same as other models
+3. **Context Window**: Uses a configurable number of previous words (block_size) as context
+4. **Embedding Layer**: Each word in the context is embedded into dense vectors
+5. **Hidden Layer**: Concatenated embeddings pass through a hidden layer with tanh activation
+6. **Output Layer**: Maps hidden representation to vocabulary probabilities
+7. **Mini-batch Training**: Supports both full-batch and mini-batch training for efficiency
+8. **Text Generation**: Uses sliding window approach to generate text with longer context awareness

 ## Model Statistics